penberg/legacy-free-x86/README.md

 ## Bootstrap

+**Booting.** The x86 CPU is in legacy 8086 mode after CPU reset for backward compatibility reasons.
+[Intel Minimal Boot Loader] documents the various steps needed to boot on x86 CPU.
+The firmware or a bootloader performs many of the early steps, but the OS also needs to perform some of the later steps, such as interrupt configuration, timer set up, and so on.

+**Bootloaders.** OS typically starts execution via a bootloader, which has already performed some bootstrap steps for us.
-**Boot loaders.** The [Multiboot2] specification defines how to lay out an OS image so that bootloaders, such as [GNU GRUB](https://www.gnu.org/software/grub/), can load them.
+The [Multiboot2] specification defines how to lay out an OS image so that bootloaders, such as [GNU GRUB](https://www.gnu.org/software/grub/), can load them.
 Please note that older versions of the Multiboot specification, discussed in many OS development resources, are _incompatible_ with Multiboot2.

 ## Interrupts